harrylisby/headless_cnc_motion_controller/README.md

 With this motion controller you can get up to 6 axes running with external drivers.

+It reads a gcode file from an sd-card which can be easily adapted to this board only by soldering an sd-card adapter.

 It can also print the information to an I2C screen attached directly to the I2C bus.